Jorjon/react-beautiful-dnd/docs/patterns/multi-drag.md

 - If the item was not previously selected - make it the only selected item
 - If the item was previously selected **and was not a part** of a selection group: unselect the item
-- If the item was previous selected **and was a part** of a selection group: make it the only selected item
+- If the item was previously selected **and was a part** of a selection group: make it the only selected item

 ### Action: toggle selection in a group